penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

   return await build();
 };
 ```

+The first step in using Bloom is to create a
+`DiagramBuilder` object.
+This object contains methods allowing you to declare types, substances, style selectors,
+shapes, constraints, and everything else you need to build your diagram.
+When we're done, we call `.build()` to get the diagram object.

 It’s not strictly necessary to destructure the `DiagramBuilder` methods, but it’s convenient, and for the remainder of
 these tutorials we assume that every method we need has been destructured.
 We do recommend keeping a reference to the